-HDFS Internship Time Log

-Human Development and Family Science Program

-School of Education/University of North Carolina at Chapel Hill
+HDFS Internship Time Log Human Development and Family Science Program School of Education/University of North Carolina at Chapel Hill

-Site Supervisor: Agency: University Supervis sor: First Day: Last Day: To the departure time early otal hours: number of hours at the agency each day an time and departure time ead total number of hours for ting break, sickness etc.).
-Ead he week.
-Give brief Date Hours/Min Completed Cumulative Hours Activities
+Student: Site Supervisor: Agency: University Superv isor: First Day: Complete the log I Last by writing in the arriva l Day: To otal hours: the day with the total id total number of hours for the ing break, sickness etc.).
+Eac Date Hours/Min Completed Cumulative Hours Activities

-Email verification c an replace signature.
+Email verification can replace signature.

-To be signed by the stu dent at the completion of f the internship hours.
+To be signed by the student at the completion of the internship hours.

-Signature of Intern Date

-Signature of Site Super visor - Date
+Signature of Intern Date Signature of Site Supervisor Date